When does a museum visit start? Some people might say, "after I pay my admission and enter the exhibit galleries."

 The American Museum of Natural History in New York City is the all-time champ for confusing admissions prices and options, not to mention a crazily ineffective computer-based admissions system.
 For example, half of the computer terminals at one of their admissions areas are only for non-member transactions.
 So even if everyone in line is a member, three admissions personnel (on average) just stare into space or repeatedly tell annoyed members that "this computer is only for non-members."

-Also members are supposed to receive free admission to special exhibitions --- except when the museum makes exceptions and charges extra for special exhibitions.
+Also, members are supposed to receive free admission to special exhibitions --- except when the museum makes exceptions and charges extra for special exhibitions.
 Does this make for great customer satisfaction?
 Not in my case!
-After repeatedly running the AMNH admissions gantlet, I gave up and cancelled my family membership!
+After repeatedly running the AMNH admissions gantlet, I gave up and canceled my family membership!